Online Virtual Number Dice Roller

 * Embrace Teachable Moments:

 During my career, I have found these little ‘asides’ often lead to teachable moments.
-In the case above, the discussion could center on how to quickly measure the length – physically comparing?
+In the case above, the discussion could centre on how to quickly measure the length – by physically comparing?
 Formal Units? or Informal Units?

 The discussion could be as simple as introducing the vocabulary of ‘lobe’ or as complex as testing if body measurement similarities are facts or urban legends e.g. Is the little finger the same length as the ear?
 Is the distance from the crook of the arm to the wrist the same as the length of the foot?